kivanccakmak/CS534-kivanccakmak-okanpalaz/POSTMORTEM.md

 ### Model Big Picture

 This is an overview of the Model.
-To keep things simple it only shows the more important methods.

 ![Model UML](doc/Model.png)